isitsamgallon/Ashen-Campaign/content/Gods & Heralds/Aetherion/Terathra.md

 The name given to the being at the centre of the world.
 See [[Aetherion]] for more information.
 When he speaks to the party, he speaks in a very archaic and poetic way.

 # History
-[[Kal Korrigan]] first made contact with it by casting [Speak with Animals](https://www.dndbeyond.com/spells/2258-speak-with-animals) on the crystal at [[Saleh Tower]].
+[[Korrigan]] first made contact with it by casting [Speak with Animals](https://www.dndbeyond.com/spells/2258-speak-with-animals) on the crystal at [[Saleh Tower]].
 Korrigan then managed to have a full conversation with it by meditating on the tree in [[The Tower of Ishnmel]].

 [[The party]] had a second conversation with it after [[Aidan Knight]] was possessed by [[Chronovorus]] in [[Ishnmel]].
 One of the time distortions was on [[The Tower of Ishnmel]] making Korrigan incredibly scared for Terathra's safety.
 After the distortion was lifted, the party tried to communicate through the same method Korrigan did the day before.
 Accept this time, Korrigan, [[Mordecai Reverence]] and [[Wurinn 'Drache' Fuuldrusch]] shared the burden of allowing the whole party to speak.